 insufficiency.
 It could also be a sign of another problem with your adrenal glands.

 Low blood pressure

 Nausea and/or vomiting

 For women, decreased armpit and pubic hair and decreased sexual desire

-You may also need this test if your doctor suspects an adrenal crisis.
-This can be
+You may also need this test if your healthcare provider suspects an adrenal crisis.

 Shock, or very low blood pressure and loss of consciousness